DevMountain/node-auth-afternoon/README.md

     * Remember that SQL function parameters should be passed in as an array.
 * Set the value of this SQL query to a variable called user.
     * It will come as an array, and we just need the first element in the array.
-* Set req.session.user to be an object with properties isadmin, id, and username, equal to user.isAdmin, user.id, and user.userName.
+* Set req.session.user to be an object with properties isAdmin, id, and username, equal to user.isadmin, user.id, and user.username.

 <details><summary><code> register function </code></summary>